GfSE/SpecIF/documentation/06_SpecIF_Model_Integration_Guide_for_SysML.md

 Beside the mapping of model elements and connectors from UML to resources and statements in SpecIF, UML/SysML tools provide a tree structure for bringing structure to the model(-repository) itself.
-This model tree structure shall be mapped to SpecIF by using the SpecIF-Hierarchy/Node elements.
+This model tree structure shall be mapped to SpecIF using SpecIF hierarchy/node elements.
-So after the transformation to SpecIF this structure is provided by the SpecIF-Hierarchy.
+So after the transformation to SpecIF this structure is provided by SpecIF hierarchy.

-Different structure levels are defined by hierarchy-elements and nodes.
+Different structure levels are defined by hierarchy elements and nodes.
-E.g an Activity can be a hierarchy-element.
+E.g an activity can be a hierarchy element.
-A node list can be added to this hierarchy-element to create a structure.
+A node list can be added to this hierarchy element to create a structure.
-One hierarchy-element is always linked to one model-element.
+One hierarchy element is always linked to one model element.
 In the figure below the model structure is shown in a Cameo Systems Modeler containment tree and in a SpecIF-Viewer.
-A SpecIF-Viewer is offering a possibility to read a SpecIF files and create a overview.
+A SpecIF-Viewer is offering the possibility to read SpecIF files and create an overview.
 The model structure is shown on the left side in the hierarchy tree.
-Information about model elements are provided by the "Document" section and relations to other model elements are provided by the "Statements" section.
+Information about model elements are provided in the "document" section and relations to other model elements are provided in the "statements" section.

 ![Structure_Mapping](./images/Strucuture_Mapping_example.png)

 In the UML tool Sparx Enterprise Architect the model structure tree is shown similar to the Cameo containment tree in a "Project Browser" window.
-When model data is transformed to SpecIF this tree structure shall be mapped one to one to a SpecIF-Hierarchy so that a data and structure exchange is possible between different UML tools.
+When model data is transformed to SpecIF this tree structure shall be mapped one to one to a SpecIF hierarchy so that a data and structure exchange is possible between different UML tools.

 ## Examples

-### Examples for UML/SysML mapping and transformation of Activity diagrams
+### Examples for UML/SysML mapping and transformation of activity diagrams

 In SpecIF model elements are represented as FMC:Actor (square), FMC:State (circle) and FMC:Event (diamond).
 Elements  in SpecIF are named resources and relations between these resources are named statements (arrows).